-EDUN296 Curriculum, Instruction and Assessment in the Secondary Classroom 3 Credits
+EDU296N Curriculum, Instruction and Assessment in the Secondary Classroom 3 Credits

-This course will review the history of secondary schools and look at reform efforts to improve education for adolescents today, including the changes that stem from increasing diversity, maintaining safety, and trying to prepare students for college/career readiness and an uncertain future that will span well into the twenty-first century.
-Students will learn to apply content from NH Curriculum Frameworks and the Common Core Standards to their curricula; develop course syllabi; differentiate instructional lessons; select effective strategies, including the use of instructional technology, to enhance student learning; and analyze assessment for appropriate purposes and for reporting results.
-Current trends in secondary education, laws (NCLB, NH laws, etc.) and working with PLC's and the community-at-large will be discussed both as they affect students' understanding of the teaching profession (ethics, work environment, etc.) and for the impact on curriculum, instruction and assessment and student learning outcomes will be discussed.
-Students must complete 20 hours of observation in a secondary classroom and complete Praxis I as part of this course.
-Prerequisites: EDUN130, EDUN132 or similar, PSYN101 and PSYN201.
-A minimum of 50 credits in the Associate in Arts in Teacher Education degree program must be successfully completed prior to taking this course.
-Prerequisite/corequisite: EDUN240.
+This elective course will review the history of secondary schools and look at reform efforts to improve education for adolescents today, including the changes that stem from increasing diversity, maintaining safety, and trying to prepare students for college/career readiness and an uncertain future that will span well into the twenty-first century.
+Students will learn to apply content from NH Curriculum Frameworks and the Common Core Standards to their curricula; develop course syllabi; differentiate instructional lessons; select effective strategies, including the use of instructional technology, to enhance student learning; and select assessment tools and analyze assessment data for appropriate purposes and for reporting results.
+Current trends in secondary education, laws (NCLB, NH laws, etc.) and working with PLC's and the community-at-large will be discussed both as they affect students' understanding of the teaching profession (ethics, work environment etc.) and for the impact on curriculum, instruction and assessment.
+Student learning outcomes will be discussed.
+Students will create unit plans that they will share in classroom observations/field experiences in a secondary classroom.
+Students are expected to take the Praxis Core of Academic Skills tests (or equivalent) prior to graduation.
+This may be offered as day or evening classes; and as 100% classroom, 100% online or a hybrid course.